-Animals With No Use of their Hind Legs
+Animals With No Use of Their Hind Legs

 Various congenital conditions and spinal injuries or degenerative conditions can paralyze an animal's hind legs.
 This hub is not so much about this unfortunate condition as the perseverance animals can show in continuing with their lives, regardless of what happens to them.

 This pig has paralyzed back legs.
 It learned how to walk balanced on its front legs alone.
 (From the collection of Bernard Kobel).
 You can see some modern animals that have mastered the same trick here: Two-Legged Pigs.
 In this case the pig balances by elevating their hind end to bring this center of gravity closer to their shoulders.

 This stray dog was spotted in Trinidad.
 It seems to have lost the use of its rear legs possibly due to being hit by a car, and developed a different method to get around bipedally.
 Here the type of injury prevents he dog from raising their hind end and instead the legs are carried forwards but under the thorax.